Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 After starting the server or game with the mod in the correct folder, the configuration will be created here:
 \[SaveGamePath\]\\Mods\\EmpyrionPlaytimeRewardsShop\\Configuration.json

-For each item you want to add to the shop, add an entry in the rewards sections.
+For each item you want to add to the shop, add an entry in the item rewards sections.
+The item ids are the "Game ID" from the database: https://empyrionbuddy.com (with the correct Scenario activated in their settings)

+Currently these stats are implemented:
+"life" - increases the maximum health
+"exp" - increases the players experience points

 ```json
 {